vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 For detailed route structures and operating requirements, refer to *ERSA FAC YSSY*.

 #### BONDI 5 Coded Clearances
 The BONDI 5 coded clearance is designed principally for single engine helicopters.
-Delays may occur when Runway 07 is in use for departure, or when Runway 25 is in use for arrivals.
-The route is not available in either direction when PRM approaches are in use in the Runway 16 direction.
+Delays may occur when RWY 07 is in use for departure, or when RWY 25 is in use for arrivals.
+The route is not available in either direction when PRM approaches are in use in the RWY 16 direction.
 In addition to the ATC frequency, pilots should maintain a listening watch on 120.8 for information on traffic operating on the VICTOR ONE (V1) route.

 Helicopters will be identified and then cleared for the BONDI 5 NORTHBOUND or SOUTHBOUND.
 Traffic information will be provided on any other helicopters operating on the route or for any other aircraft in the area (e.g. aircraft in the V1).